MakieOrg/MakieTeX.jl/docs/src/latex.md

 end
 ```

-The tradeoff is compile time — every text element runs through LaTeX each time the figure is rendered, so a `full = true` figure can take noticeably longer to save than one where only the math goes through LaTeX.
+The tradeoff is compile time — every text element runs through LaTeX each time the figure is rendered, so a `render_strings = true` figure can take noticeably longer to save than one where only the math goes through LaTeX.

 ## Preambles — bring your own packages and macros